georgeflanagin/undeux2/README.md

     that is too new, or too small.
 - Files are penalized for not having been accessed in a long time.
 - Files that are large are penalized.
-- Files are penalized if their contents exactly match another file.
+- Files are reported if their contents exactly match another file.
 This is the final step.
-There is no need to compare every file because if two files have different lengths, they are obviously not the same file.
+There is no need to hash every file because if two files have different lengths, they are obviously not the same file.

 So if you have an ancient file, that is a duplicate of some other file, with the same name, somewhere on the same mount point, and it is large and hasn't been accessed in a while, then its score may approach 1.0.
-This program will then produce a list of the worst offenders.
+This program will then produce a list of the offenders.

 Through the options below, you will have a lot of control over